 Mineral concessions of the property comprise of three contracts between the Republic of Panama and Minera Cerro Quema S.A., a wholly owned subsidiary of the Company.
 The original 20-year term for these concessions expired on February 26, 2017 (Contracts 19 and 20) and March 3, 2017 (Contract 21).
 The Company has applied for the prescribed 10-year extension to these contracts as it is entitled to under Panamanian mineral law.
 The Company believes it has complied with all legal requirements in relation to the concessions.
 On March 6, 2017, the Ministry of Commerce and Industry provided written confirmation to the Company that the extension applications were received and that exploration work could continue while the Company waits for the renewal of the concessions.
 The Company has also received verbal assurances from government officials that the renewal applications are complete with no outstanding legal issues.
 Furthermore, the Panamanian Ministry of Commerce and Industry approved the most recent annual report for the concessions which includes a work plan for 2017.
 On April 26, 2017, the Company received authorization from the Ministry of Environment to drill in two areas outside of the existing permitted drill area.
+On May 11, 2018 two permits to use water for drilling were issued.
 As of the date of this MD&A, final concession renewals have not been received.